Certification of modular Galois representations: Certification of the computations

-In at most a few minutes, Magma returns the Galois group of $L_0$ as a permutation group on the roots of $F_0(x)$ in $\overline{\Q_v}$, where $v \in \N$ is a prime which can be specified beforehand.
-We choose $v=p$, so that the Frobenius at $v$ is an $(\ell+1)$-cycle, which helps Magma to determine the Galois group and hence speeds up the computation.
-We then check that this Galois group is permutation-isomorphic to $\PGL_2(\Fl)$ acting on $\P^1 \Fl$.
-We fix such an isomorphism, and we will use it to identify $\Gal(L_0/\Q)$ with $\PGL_2(\Fl)$ from now on.
-This yields a bijection $\Theta_0$ between the roots of $F_0(x)$ in $\overline{\Q_p}$ and $\P^1 \Fl$ which makes the Galois action equivalent to the natural action of $\PGL_2(\Fl)$ on $\P^1 \Fl$.
+We then check explicitly that this Galois group is permutation-isomorphic to $\PGL_2(\Fl)$ acting on $\P^1(\Fl)$.
+We fix such an isomorphism\footnote{Note that as every automorphism of $\PGLFl$ is interior, our isomorphism must be the ``right'' one.}, and we will use it to identify $\Gal(L_0/\Q)$ with $\PGL_2(\Fl)$ from now on.
+This yields a bijection $\theta_0$ between the roots of $F_0(x)$ in $\overline{\Q_p}$ and $\P^1(\Fl)$ which makes the Galois action equivalent to the natural action of $\PGL_2(\Fl)$ on $\P^1(\Fl)$.